Please choose a different web browser.

 If you have any issues selecting this device or using the commands with your Harmony remote, contact Logitech/Harmony customer support and forward them a copy of the Pronto Raw codes below.

-For URC Custom Control and Home Theater Master series products: Download the CCF files below and using the MXEditor (or newer) software, Import the CCF to copy its commands to buttons on your remote.
+For URC Complete Control, Custom Control and Home Theater Master series products: Download the CCF files below and using the MXEditor (or newer) software, Import the CCF to copy its commands to buttons on your remote.

 For JP1 (One4All, RCA, RadioShack) products: See the JP1 forums at www.hifi-remote.com to find out how you can update your remote to send the appropriate commands.